-To investigate the evolution of the polarization characteristics along the Z-track, we further divide Epoch1 into two segments, BOX1 and BOX2, and study their polarization characteristics separately.
+To investigate the evolution of the polarization characteristics along the Z track, we further divided Epoch1 into two segments, BOX1 and BOX2, and studied their polarization characteristics separately.
 The total exposure time of BOX1 and BOX2 is approximately equal.
-Given that the PD for Epoch2 is below the minimum detectable limit, we keep the original selection for it and define it as BOX3.
-Due to the low statistics, further study on the energy-dependent polarization of BOX1 and BOX2 is not possible.
+Given that the PD for Epoch2 is below the minimum detectable limit, we kept the original selection for it and defined it as BOX3.
+Due to the low statistics, a further study on the energy-dependent polarization of BOX1 and BOX2 is not possible.

-We first use the \textsc{PCUBE} method to measure the PD and PA of the three boxes.
+We first used the \textsc{PCUBE} method to measure the PD and PA of the three boxes.
 For BOX1 and BOX2, the PDs are $4.98\pm0.44\%$ and $3.79\pm0.54\%$, with corresponding PAs of $139.72\pm2.58^{\circ}$ and $149.20\pm4.29^{\circ}$, respectively.
 The results are listed in Table~\ref{table1}.
-The results show that as the source evolves through HB, the PD decreases and the PA increases, and when the source evolves to the NB, both PD and PA decrease.
+The results show that as the source evolves through HB, the PD decreases and the PA increases, and when the source evolves to the NB, both the PD and the PA decrease.

-We further cross-check the results by fitting the Stokes I, Q, and U spectra with \textsc{XSPEC}.
-We apply the model \texttt{tbabs*polconst(diskbb+thcomp*bbodyrad)} for the broad-band spectral analysis.
+We further cross-checked the results by fitting the Stokes I, Q, and U spectra with \textsc{XSPEC}.
+We applied the model \texttt{tbabs*polconst(diskbb+thcomp*bbodyrad)} for the broadband spectral analysis.
 In this model, the \texttt{polconst} component carries the polarimetric information, assuming a constant PD and PA across the entire spectrum.
-The \texttt{thComp} component describes the Comptonized emission from hot electron plasma, while the \texttt{diskbb} component represents emission from a standard accretion disc.
-Limited by the statistics and energy band of the \emph{IXPE}, the parameters are fixed to the values that are given from the spectral fitting of the \emph{Insight}-HXMT observation (see Sec.~\ref{sec3.2} for more details), leaving only the normalization and polarization parameters to vary freely.
+The \texttt{thComp} component describes the Comptonized emission from hot electron plasma, while the \texttt{diskbb} component represents emission from a standard accretion disk.
+Limited by the statistics and energy band of the \emph{IXPE}, the parameters were fixed to the values that are given from the spectral fitting of the \emph{Insight}-HXMT observation (see Sec.~\ref{sec3.2} for more details), leaving only the normalization and polarization parameters to vary freely.

 The PD and PA obtained from the polarization-spectral fitting are listed in Table~\ref{table1}.
 These polarization parameters are in great agreement with the results given by the \textsc{PCUBE} method.
 Fig.~\ref{fig2} shows the two-dimensional contour plots for PD and PA.
-We also attempted to measure the polarization information of individual spectral components, but due to the low statistics of the data in each box, it was not possible to constrain the polarization information for each component.
+We also attempted to measure the polarization information of individual spectral components, but due to the low statistics of the data in each box it was not possible to constrain the polarization information for each component.